pkp/ops/plugins/generic/webFeed/README.md

 # Sponsors

-The initial release of this plugin was funded by the [engrXiv (Engineering Archive)](https://engrxiv.org).
+The initial release of this plugin was sponsored by the [engrXiv (Engineering Archive)](https://engrxiv.org).